tompascall/inotes/readme.md

 - select the `localhost` option
 - open `http://localhost:8100` in the browser

-You can only add and remove notes for now.
+You can add and remove, edit and search notes for now.
 These notes are stored locally.